hatasaki/mcp-sidecar/README.md

     - docker build --tag `your-app-container-image` -f Dockerfile-client-app .
     - docker push `your-app-container-image`
-2. Build your GitHub MCP Server container with Dockerfile-github-mcp-server `This is optional, only required for a MCP server container image without shell or mkfifo such as GitHub MCP Server in this sample`
+2. Build your GitHub MCP Server container with Dockerfile-github-mcp-server `This is optional, only required for a MCP server container image without shell or mkfifo such as GitHub MCP Server`
     - cd ~
     - git clone https://github.com/github/github-mcp-server.git
     - cd github-mcp-server